 How to build a budget

-There are many different money-saving hacks on the web.
-These tricks are fun, but learning how to build a budget is one of the best ways to spend time and save money.
-Budgeting is effective because it causes you to assess how much money you are earning and how you are spending it.
-Proper budgeting can demystify your spending and allow you to take charge of your finances.
+There are many different money-saving hacks available online.
+These tricks are fun, but learning how to build a budget is one of the best ways to save money and take charge of your finances.

-So, if you’ve got questions on how to make a budget, and why budgeting is even important, we’re here to help.
-We’ve created a guide filled with all the best budgeting advice to get you started!
+So, if you’ve got questions surrounding how to budget your money and why budgeting is important, we’re here to help.
+We’ve created a guide filled with all the best budgeting tips to get you started.

 What is a budget?

-A budget is a plan for your finances that you stick to help you meet your savings or spending goals.
-So, for example, you might want to go on holiday this summer, but you know you’ll need to cut down on spending to achieve your savings target.
-Writing out all of your expenses for the amount of time you have between paychecks helps you to see an outline of where you spend the most, and where you can cut back.
+For instance, say you want to go on holiday this summer, but you know you’ll need to cut down on spending to achieve your savings target.
+All you’ll need to do is write down your expenses (for the amount of time you have between paychecks) to help you see an outline of where you spend the most, and where you can cut back.

-Since effective budgets are highly personalised, YOU are the best person to make your monthly budget.
-Tailor your budget to your lifestyle, including your spending habits, your holidays, your main income stream, and any additional freelance income.
+Since effective budgets are highly personalised, you’re the best person to make your monthly budget.
+It needs to be tailored to your lifestyle, spending habits, and income streams.

-Also, some apps will help you to record your payments quickly and easily and they can even illustrate where your money is going through handy infographics.
-Some of the best budgeting and monthly spending-tracking apps out there include:
+Also, some apps can help you record your payments quickly and easily – and they can even illustrate where your money is going through handy infographics.
+Some of the best budgeting apps out there include:

 • Monefy